flametom/PSU_CSE584_Final/README.md

    - Do they admit the error and provide corrected answers, or justify their initial responses without acknowledging the mistake?

 3. **Consistency and Adaptation Over Repeated Interactions**:
-   - How consistent are LLMs when faulty questions are posed one more time?
+   - How consistent are LLMs when faulty questions are posed again?
    - Can LLMs recognize and correct initial mistakes without external feedback?

 ---